aslihankcbs/aslihankcbs/README.md

 ### Hi there 👋

 I’m a software engineer.
-I love to share what I have learned and to learn new things.
+I love to learn new things and share what I have learned.

 🌱 I’m currently learning JavaEE technologies.